Pituitary Hormones (Online CE Course)

 Level of Instruction: Basic to Intermediate

-Intended Audience: Medical laboratory scientists, medical technologists, and technicians.
-This course is also appropriate for medical laboratory science students and pathology residents.
+Intended Audience: Medical laboratory scientists, medical laboratory technicians, and those who work in chemistry.
+This course is also appropriate as supplemental education for MLS and MLT students and pathology residents.

 Course Description: This course is intended to provide the basic information necessary regarding the pituitary gland and its role in the regulation of various functions of the body, and the importance of the clinical laboratory in assessing pituitary function.

-Author Information: Jack A. Maggiore, PhD, MT(ASCP) serves as Associate Laboratory Director of the Core Laboratory Operations and Point of Care Testing and Assistant Professor of Pathology and Laboratory Medicine at Loyola University Medical Center in Maywood, Illinois.
+Author Information: Jack A. Maggiore, PhD, MLS(ASCP), serves as Associate Laboratory Director of the Core Laboratory Operations and Point of Care Testing and Assistant Professor of Pathology and Laboratory Medicine at Loyola University Medical Center in Maywood, Illinois.
 Dr. Maggiore is a medical technologist, certified by the ASCP, with a Master of Science in Clinical Chemistry and a Doctorate in Pathology from the University of Illinois.
 His expertise includes clinical instrumentation, method development and validation, quality assurance, medical device clinical trials, and scientific regulatory affairs.
 His clinical research interests include the development of novel biomarkers for chronic diseases using blood spots and other non-conventional samples.
 Dr. Maggiore holds several medical device patents and has authored more than fifty peer-reviewed publications and textbook chapters.

 Reviewer Information: